Grey41/Chat-App/README.md

 2. In your **Command Terminal** type `cd` followed by the path to the folder for one of the pages
 3. Then type `npm install --save express socket.io`
 4. Finally, type `node server.js`

+If you have any problems or would like to know more, please contact us at info@greyhope.uk